Joyyy821/Joyyy821.github.io/_pages/about.md

 I always feel motivated and thrilled about mathematical modeling and real robot applications.
 My current research interests revolve around multi-robot systems, Simultaneous Localization and Mapping (SLAM), and motion planning.

 I have spent over 3 years immersing myself in the excited field of robotic research.
-Since October 2022, I've been working in the Cognitive Robotics Lab at UCSD, focusing on an indoor semantic SLAM project.
-Prior to that, from July 2020 to August 2022, I worked in the Robotics and AI Lab at CUHKSZ, where our research centered on marine robotics and modular robots.
+Since October 2022, I've been working in the [Cognitive Robotics Lab](https://www.cogrob.org/) at UCSD, focusing on an indoor semantic SLAM project.
+Prior to that, from July 2020 to August 2022, I worked in the [Robotics &amp; AI Lab](https://crai.cuhk.edu.cn/) at CUHKSZ, where our research centered on marine robotics and modular robots.

 I am actively seeking PhD positions at prestigious universities in the US right now.
 Please feel free to connect with me, explore my research, or discuss collaboration opportunities.